 The Schoolboy William BlakeI love to rise in a summer morn,When the birds sing on every tree;The distant huntsman winds his horn,And the skylark sings with me:O what sweet company!But to go to school in a summer morn, -O it drives all joy away!Under a cruel eye outworn,The little ones spend the dayIn sighing and dismay.Ah then at times I drooping sit,And spend many an anxious hour;Nor in my book can I take delight,Nor sit in learning's bower,Worn through with the dreary shower.How can the bird that is born for joySit in a cage and sing?How can a child, when fears annoy,But droop his tender wing,And forget his youthful spring!O father and mother if buds are nipped,And blossoms blown away;And if the tender plants are strippedOf their joy in the springing day,By sorrow and care's dismay, -How shall the summer arise in joy,Or the summer fruits appear?Or how shall we gather what griefs destroy,Or bless the mellowing year,When the blasts of winter appear?

-“The Schoolboy” by William Blake is a told from the perspective of a young boy who is espousing the cause of many children, that school is negatively impacting him.
+‘The Schoolboy’ by William Blake is told from the perspective of a young boy who is trying to get out of ever going back to school, stating that it is negatively impacting him.